 In addition, researchers found that drivers with sleep disorders were likely to be more inattentive while driving.
-While previous studies have shown how sleep disorders can raise the risk of traffic crashes, this study goes a step further by using observed crash and near-crash data from about 2,000 events occurring in six U.S. states, researchers explained.
+While previous studies have shown how sleep disorders can raise the risk of traffic crashes, researchers explained that this study goes a step further by using observed crash and near-crash data from about 2,000 events occurring in six U.S. states.

 The Problem of Drowsy Driving

 There is no question that drowsy driving is dangerous.
-In fact, it can be dangerous even when a person doesn’t actually fall asleep.
+It can be dangerous even when a person doesn’t fall asleep.
 Research shows that sleep deprivation leads to mental impairment that is similar to drunkenness.
 For example, 24 hours of sleep deprivation roughly equals the effect of someone having a blood alcohol concentration of 0.10%.
 The legal limit is 0.08%.

 This level of impairment could make an individual less attentive to their surroundings.
 It slows their reaction time, making it more difficult to respond to real-life driving situations.
 Insufficient sleep is also associated with worsened decision-making, poor judgment, and increased risk-taking while driving.

-If you or a loved one has been injured by a drowsy driver, you may be able to seek compensation for the injuries, damages, and losses you have sustained.
+If a drowsy driver has injured you or a loved one, you may be able to seek compensation for the injuries, damages, and losses you have sustained.
 An experienced California car accident lawyer will be able to advise you regarding your legal rights and options.